-- Provide students with practical skills necessary for employment in broadcasting, journalism, public relations or speech communication, - Produce communication graduates who are well grounded in the liberal arts and sciences, - Produce communication graduates with a solid background in the theoretical aspects of communication, - Provide students with the ability to search for, assemble, organize and present information in a coherent and meaningful manner, - Provide students with skills that will enable them to live and work effectively in the diverse environment of the global society, - Produce communication graduates who are well grounded in the discipline to enter professional and graduate schools.
+- 1. Provide students with practical skills necessary for employment in broadcasting, journalism, public relations or speech communication, - 2.
+Produce communication graduates who are well grounded in the liberal arts and sciences, - 3.
+Produce communication graduates with a solid background in the theoretical aspects of communication, - 4.
+Provide students with the ability to search for, assemble, organize and present information in a coherent and meaningful manner, - 5.
+Provide students with skills that will enable them to live and work effectively in the diverse environment of the global society,

+6. Produce communication graduates who are well grounded in the discipline to enter professional and graduate schools.

 The Department of Mass Communication offers two Bachelor of Arts degrees: mass communication with an emphasis in broadcasting, journalism or public relations; and speech communication.
 A degree in mass communication requires 120 hours and a degree in speech communication requires 120 hours, which consist of five course categories: general education core, departmental core, major and minor areas, and electives.
 A major in mass communication requires 33 hours of electives (non-mass communication courses).
 A major in speech communication requires 27 hours of electives.
 All Department of Mass Communication students must complete a senior project research paper, as well as take a departmental comprehensive exit examination.

 Requirements for graduation must be met within a curriculum contained in the MVSU catalog published not more than five years prior to the semester of admission to the University.
 Students outside the department may elect one of the three emphases areas or speech communication as their minor.
 A minor in mass communication, speech communication or theater requires 18 hours of course work.
+All majors must complete all the requirements of the University as well as those of the degree area.